 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Debregeasia wallichiana is a Evergreen Tree up to 5.00 metres tall.
+Debregeasia wallichiana is an evergreen tree that can grow up to 5.00 metres tall.

 It has miscellaneous uses.

 E. Asia - Himalayas from western India to China, also in southern India, Sri Lanka, Cambodia..

 Found at elevations up to 2100 metres in the E. Himalayas[

 ].
 Subtropical forest slopes of limestone mountains; 800 m.
 S Yunnan, China[

 Prefers a fertile well-drained loam with some shelter at the hottest part of the day[

 This species is probably not very hardy in Britain and will probably require greenhouse protection, though it might be possible to grow it outdoors in the mildest areas of the country, especially if it is given the protection of a warm wall.